strmlineapp-ux/agileflow/src/docs/design-system.md

     -   **`@dnd-kit` is the required library.** The older `react-beautiful-dnd` library was found to be incompatible with this type of responsive layout.
     -   `flex-grow-0` and `flex-shrink-0` **must** be used on draggable items.
 This prevents the remaining items in a row from expanding or shrinking, which causes the grid to reflow unstably when an item is being dragged.
 -   **Initiating a Drag**: To provide a clean interface, the drag action is initiated by clicking and dragging any non-interactive part of the card.
 The drag listener from `dnd-kit`'s `useSortable` hook is applied to the main card container.
 -   **Expand/Collapse**: Cards are collapsed by default.
-To expand a card and view its details, the user must click a dedicated `expand_more` icon button, typically in the bottom-right corner.
+To expand a card and view its details, the user must click a dedicated `expand_more` icon button, positioned at `absolute -bottom-1 right-0`.
 This provides a clear, unambiguous affordance and avoids conflicts with other click actions on the card.
 -   **Preventing Interaction Conflicts**:
     -   To allow buttons, popovers, and other controls *inside* the draggable card to function correctly, they must stop the `pointerdown` event from propagating up to the card's drag listener. **This is a critical implementation detail and must be done by adding `onPointerDown={(e) => e.stopPropagation()}` to every interactive element within the card.**
     -   To prevent conflicts with keyboard interactions inside a card (like an **Inline Editor**), the `useSortable` hook for the draggable card **must** be temporarily disabled while the internal component is in an editing state.
 This is done by passing a `disabled: isEditing` flag to the hook, preventing `@dnd-kit`'s keyboard listeners (e.g., spacebar to lift) from firing while the user is typing.